TimTwigg/Olorin/research.md

 - Lock creatures to keep them in encounter space on reset/clean
 - Character sheet sync
 - Avatars for PCs
+- Player view
+    - Specific stats and entire creatures hideable from player view

+### Faroff Ideas

+- User-specified configuration for creature display
+    - Which sections are displayed
+    - How many columns
+- AI generated avatar based on character sheet
+- Automatic damage adjustments

 ## Other Programs